-How do you celebrate Christmas when your loved one is in heaven?
+Have you ever wondered if your loved one celebrates Christmas in heaven?

 Some days, it may not seem possible.
 Other days you might find that all you want to do is to think of your loved one spending Christmas in heaven with Jesus.
 For Christians mourning the loss of a loved one, that is the most comforting thought of all.